McMulle20/Challenge08/README.md

    Node.js: You can download and install it from https://nodejs.org/.
    NPM: This is installed automatically with Node.js.
    Inquirer: A library for asking questions via the command line.
 Use command: npm install inquirer.

-   FS: A built-in Node.js module for file system operations.
+2. Clone the repository: git clone [link](https://github.com/McMulle20/Challenge08).

-2. Clone the repository: git clone link.
+3. Please run an integrated terminal in Challenge08 folder.

 ## Usage